Wakoma/Lokal/roles/common/README.md

 # Common

-Welcome in the role, that helps you to install, backup and restore services in Lokal.
-Each app should have following structure
+Welcome in the role, that helps you to install, backup, restore and remove services in Lokal.
+Each role should have following structure
 ```
 roles/
   - your-app/